sinf/dockerwine/README.md

 Tried to build the container from alpine instead of debian but debian was easier since packages for all wine deps & libs are available (unlike alpine).
 Steam .deb was broken and failed to even start.
 Native windows version runs perfectly.
+Gecko/mono not included automatically in case you don't need them for a specific app.